The snow has fully melted, and we will be heading to Christchurch today.

 The snow here has not fully melted.

-Scenery along the track.
+The scenery along the track.

 The steps were still wet and slippery.